MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/use-digital-signatures-with-office.md

 If you do not configure and enable **Configure time stamping hashing algorithm**, the default value of SHA1 will be used.
 If you do not configure and enable **Set time stamp server time-out**, Office 2016 will wait 5 seconds for the time stamp server to respond to a request.

+<a name="configsigs"> </a>

 ### Plan signature settings for Office 2016
-<a name="configsigs"> </a>

 In addition to the Group Policy settings for configuring time stamp related-settings, there are other Group Policy settings to configure how digital signatures are configured and controlled in an organization.
 The setting names and descriptions are listed in the following table.
-These are located in **software\policies\microsoft\office\16.0\common\signatures!**

 **Digital signature Group Policy configuration settings**